 You have so many goals to achieve in life or things to manage beyond work.
 It’s easy to shift your attention and energy away from your work because you are too occupied with other parts of your life.

-While you pay less effort at work, the less motivated and interested you are in your job, which in turn bores you even more.
+When you pay less effort at work, you become less motivated and interested you are in your job, which in turn bores you even more.

 People who have stayed in a position for a long time easily feel lost.